fossasia/eventyay-talk-downstream/README.md

 Includes:

-* A MySQL as database
+* MySQL as database
-* Ngninx as webserver
+* Nginx as webserver
 * Pretalx itself
 * Redis for asynchronous tasks
 * SMTP sink, for testing purposes